isgasho/xs/README.md

 In separate shells A and B:
 ```
-[A]$ cd hkexshd && sudo ./hkexshd &  # add -d for debugging
+[A]$ cd xsd && sudo ./xsd &  # add -d for debugging
 ```

 Interactive shell
 ```
-[B]$ cd hkexsh && ./hkexsh joebloggs@host-or-ip # add -d for debugging
+[B]$ cd xs && ./xs joebloggs@host-or-ip # add -d for debugging
 ```

 One-shot command
 ```
-[B]$ cd hkexsh && ./hkexsh -x "ls /tmp" joebloggs@host-or-ip
+[B]$ cd xs && ./xs -x "ls /tmp" joebloggs@host-or-ip
 ```

 WARNING WARNING WARNING: the -d debug flag will echo passwords to the log/console!
 Logging on Linux usually goes to /var/log/syslog and/or /var/log/debug, /var/log/daemon.log.

-NOTE if running client (hkexsh) with -d, one will likely need to run 'reset' afterwards to fix up the shell tty afterwards, as stty echo may not be restored if client crashes or is interrupted.
+NOTE if running client (xs) with -d, one will likely need to run 'reset' afterwards to fix up the shell tty afterwards, as stty echo may not be restored if client crashes or is interrupted.

 ### Setting up an 'authtoken' for scripted (password-free) logins

-Use the -g option of hkexsh to request a token from the remote server, which will return a hostname:token string.
-Place this string into $HOME/.hkexsh_id to allow logins without entering a password (obviously, $HOME/.hkexsh_id on both server and client for the user should *not* be world-readable.)
+Use the -g option of xs to request a token from the remote server, which will return a hostname:token string.
+Place this string into $HOME/.xs_id to allow logins without entering a password (obviously, $HOME/.xs_id on both server and client for the user should *not* be world-readable.)

-### File Copying using hkexcp
+### File Copying using xc

-hkexcp is a symlink to hkexsh, and the binary checks its own filename to determine whether it is being invoked in 'shell' or 'copy' mode.
+xc is a symlink to xs, and the binary checks its own filename to determine whether it is being invoked in 'shell' or 'copy' mode.
 Refer to the '-h' output for differences in accepted options.